dlesbre/website/jekyll/publications/2024-pldi-compiling-with-abstract-interpretation.md

   instruction sequences with multiple intermediate variables is recovered thanks to our SSA-based analysis.

   Here are a few examples of assertion this domain can prove:
-  - Propagate information across statements
+  - Propagate information across statements:
     ```c
     c = (y >= 0);
     if (c) {